gmmorris/birdwatcherjs/README.md

     };

     var myGlobalBirdwatcher = birdwatcher.configure({
-        onError:function(exception,name, id, method){
+      // no error caught in an object watched by this custom Birdwatcher will be errorized (wraped in an Error object) errorize : false,
+      // And they will all call this function to handle the onError events... unless they are overriden especially onError:function(srcObject, exception,name, method){
           // all other error which were raised

           if(name == "King" && method == "giveUpThrone") {
               //will be called when the king is challenged to give up the throne }
       }
     });

     myGlobalBirdwatcher(window.theKing,"King");
-    myGlobalBirdwatcher(window.theAssassin,"Assasin",{
-        onError:function(exception,name, id, method){
+    myGlobalBirdwatcher(window.theAssassin,"Assassin",{
+      // override the default onError and use this one... the other default configrations will be inherited onError:function(srcObject, exception,name, method){
           // notify the rebels that the assassin has failed
           // or rather when theAssassin.killThePrince() is called
           // presumably that wasn't prince Joffrey, because that was no child, that was a monster!
       }
     });
 ```